AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/create-scorecard.md

 A scorecard measures how well a project aligns with the previously established criteria of a portfolio.
 A scorecard often reflects an organization's mission, values, and strategic goals.

 Portfolio managers usually define the scorecard questions and answers to ensure they are meaningful and valuable during project prioritization and selection.
-An Adobe Workfront administrator builds the scorecards based on the recommendations from portfolio managers.
+An [!DNL Adobe Workfront] administrator builds the scorecards based on the recommendations from portfolio managers.

 The questions and answers chosen for a scorecard must be quantifiable in order to provide an alignment value to compare different projects.